USD Editions Ltd.

-During the 1970’s, a prolific creative period emerged in his life that led him to designing commercial concepts and business models that ultimately gave rise to a genuine talent for strategy in the 1980’s: two qualities that proved instrumental in the success of his exclusive sales network, "Art Service Club", graphic products distributed under the ægis trademark "Cartisabelle" from 1981 to 1991 (250 licensees and one thousand vendors).
+During the 1970s, a prolific creative period emerged in his life that led him to design commercial concepts and business models that ultimately gave rise to a genuine talent for strategy in the 1980s.
+Two qualities that proved instrumental in the success of his subsequent exclusive sales network, "Art Service Club", graphic products distributed under the ægis trademark Cartisabelle from 1981 to 1991 (250 licensees and one thousand vendors).

-After having participated in numerous journalistic interviews, broadcasted debates, public and televised, from 1987 to 1994, he intrinsically felt that one day, he would have to leave the old continent to integrate himself, much like the settler of yore, to a younger society that is better open to innovation.
-Given his French culture, he settled in the lovely province of Quebec, Canada: in 1995.
-That is where he tested the latest of his creative products dedicated to creators from any discipline: the Omnibus Volume edited under the denomination Intellectual Passport C.B..
-To expand its business development, he founded the USD System International Consortium of Editions, in the United States, in 1999, with a group of top collaborators specialized in translation, writing, as well as experts in public relations, engineering and marketing.
+After having participated in numerous journalistic interviews, broadcasted debates, public and televised from 1987 to 1994, he intrinsically felt that one day, he would have to leave the old continent to integrate himself, much like the settler of yore, into a younger society apt to welcome innovation.
+Given his French culture, he settled in the lovely province of Quebec, Canada in 1995.
+That is where he tested the latest of his creative products dedicated to creators from any discipline: the Omnibus Volume edited under the Intellectual Passport C.B. denomination.
+To expand its business development, in 1999, he founded the USD System International Editions Consortium in the United States with a group of top collaborators specialized in translations, writing, as well as experts in public relations, engineering and marketing.

-This project ~ which impacts millions of people ~ has already been validated both legally and economically by authorities from all disciplines, as well as by internationally-renowned lawyers.
-Their yearning for more social justice has been strengthened by the Court of Appeal of Lyons (France)’s decision, on May 27th, 2004, in favor of a Book from the Intellectual Passport C.B.
-Omnibus Volume, confirmed by the Court of Cassation (France’s Supreme Court) on July 4th, 2006.
-In order to contribute to the implementation of a new economy better suited to the cultural changes of the 21st century, time now seems befitting for the fulfillment of this work, whether it relates to industry, services or arts.
+This project ~ which impacts millions of people ~ has already been validated both legally and economically by authorities from any discipline, as well as by internationally-renowned lawyers.
+Their yearning for increased social justice has been strengthened by the Court of Appeal of Lyons (France)’s decision, on May 27th, 2004, in favor of a Volume from the Intellectual Passport C.B.
+Omnibus, confirmed by the Court of Cassation (France’s Supreme Court) on July 4th, 2006.
+In order to contribute to the implementation of an economy better suited to the cultural changes of the 21st century, time now seems befitting for the fulfillment of this work, whether it relates to industry, services or arts.

 This Book is primarily addressed to those impassioned for justice and hope for the future because it provides expansive perspectives for the development of an economy increasingly honed on serving Humanity.